- Our Work

-To determine which stage contacts should be classified as, marketing operations specialists need to know the desired outcomes of their team.
+To determine which stage contacts should be classified as marketing operations, specialists need to know the desired outcomes of their team.
 They should meet with key stakeholders to determine what a lifecycle designation means for everyone involved and what information will be necessary for team members to do their jobs.

 For instance, a marketing operations specialist would want to meet with members of the sales team to discuss what constitutes a sales qualified lead (SQL) and what information sales will need to progress SQLs through the sales process.

 Information gathered from key stakeholders, though, is unlikely to present clearly defined metrics that will help place prospects.
-Marketing operations must break down this high-level information into usable pieces of data that can define the necessary properties of a lifecycle stage.
+Marketing operations must break down this high-level information into usable data that can define the necessary properties of a lifecycle stage.

 Basically, coordinating executives’ desires with raw, accessible information, marketing operations specialists should add substance to otherwise vague data, making it usable for front-end team members.
-For instance, if an executive says they want to work with “large corporations,” marketing operations needs to further define this by determining what exact employee threshold “large” designates.
+For instance, if an executive says they want to work with “large corporations,” marketing operations need to further define this by determining what exact employee threshold “large” designates.

-Quality Assurance (QA)
+3. Quality Assurance (QA)

 One way to ensure efficiency is through Quality Assurance (QA).
 Marketing operations specialists receive feedback from their team members about what is and isn’t working, and they proceed to fix the system based on the feedback.

 For instance, a marketer on the team might realize they sent an email to an improper contact because the contact was mischaracterized in the system.
-It is marketing operation’s job to troubleshoot, determining if the contact was included based on a one-off scenario or a deeper issue that needs resolution across the board.
+It is the marketing operation’s job to troubleshoot, determining if the contact was included based on a one-off scenario or a deeper issue that needs resolution across the board.
 From there, they should proceed to correct the problem.